Six Rivers, Six Rivers to the Sea

 This Week

-Hope Centre Online offers a faith based message that speaks to science not as the alternative but as a function of faith.
+Hope Centre Online offers a faith based message that challenges you to look at today's culture and issues in a new way.
 Every Sunday at 11am at www.hopecentre.ca, YouTube, or Facebook.

 Pickleball and Basketball played every Monday from 8 to 9 pm at the OREC gym in Oxford.
 Click HERE for details.